Foster Brooks: Early life

 Brooks was born in Louisville, Kentucky, on May 11, 1912, to Edna (née Megowan) and Pleasant M. Brooks.
 He had seven brothers.
-His career started in radio, notably with station WHAS (AM) in Louisville.
+His career started in radio, notably with station WHAS in Louisville.
 He was a staff announcer, and his deep baritone voice was also well-suited for singing.
-Brooks gained fame for his reporting of the Ohio River flood of 1937, where he was featured on emergency broadcasts by WHAS and also WSM (AM) from Nashville, Tennessee.
+Brooks gained fame for his reporting of the Ohio River flood of 1937, where he was featured on emergency broadcasts by WHAS and also WSM from Nashville, Tennessee.
 In 1952, Brooks appeared on local TV in a short-lived spoof of Gene Autry and his "Singing Cowboys".

-He later worked in local broadcasting as a radio and TV personality at WHAM (AM) in Rochester, New York and at WGR & WKBW in Buffalo, where he hosted "The Musical Clock" and "Million Dollar Ballroom".
+He later worked in local broadcasting as a radio and TV personality at WHAM in Rochester, New York, and at WGR & WKBW in Buffalo, where he hosted "The Musical Clock" and "Million Dollar Ballroom".
 In Buffalo, Brooks also performed with a country and western vocal group known as the Hi-Hatters.
 In 1997 Brooks was inducted into the Buffalo Broadcasters Association Hall of Fame.
 Moving to the West Coast, he launched a career as a stand-up comic and character actor.

 In 1960, Brooks moved with his family to Los Angeles to seek more professional opportunities.
 During this time, he appeared on television comedies such as The Munsters, The Monkees and Bewitched.
 Brooks also delivered Christmas mail and phone books, and managed an apartment building in North Hollywood.
 In addition, he worked as a security guard for the Los Angeles Dodgers baseball team.

 On the syndicated Steve Allen Show of the 1960s, Allen introduced Brooks as an important movie producer.
 Brooks stumbled on stage doing his drunk act, fooling some of the other guests.
 Brooks claimed to be the executive in charge of editing movies for television.
 His biggest success, he said, was the famous movie The Three Commandments.
 His character also claimed to have invented the concept of removing clips from the movies and inserting commercials.

 In 1969, game show icon and television personality Dennis James took his friend Brooks to a North Carolina charity golf tournament to tell some jokes, and then introduced Brooks to good friend, singer Perry Como, who in turn gave the comedian his major break.
 Como chose Brooks to open for him at a Las Vegas hotel.
 When the hotel's owners balked at Como's choice due to Brooks' age and lack of fame, Como insisted and the owners acquiesced.
 Brooks was an instant hit.
 He made his first appearance soon thereafter on The Tonight Show Starring Johnny Carson.